eyecuelab/eyecue-codemap/README.md

 ```
 group "UuLzD7n96cD" has changes (indicated with *):
   *  example-groups.js:1 (lines 2-4)
-eyecue-codemap error: edit groups as needed, then run the "ack" command
+eyecue-codemap error: edit groups as needed, then re-run with the "ack" argument
 ```

 Assume we have the `foo` function how we want it.
 To tell eyecue-codemap that we are happy with **all** existing `eyecue-codemap-group` blocks, run `codemap-update.sh ack`.